pockethost/pockethost/packages/www/content/docs/development/full-stack/dnsmasq.md

 subcategory: full-stack
 ---

-> To setup your computer to work with \*.test domains, e.g. project.test, awesome.test and so on, without having to add to your hosts file each time.
+> To set up your computer to work with \*.test domains, e.g. project.test, awesome.test and so on, without having to add to your hosts file each time.

 ## Requirements